krikaa/kappV2/README.md

 # Nutika laborikapi edasiarendus

-Continuation of development of a smart metal locker module, openable with an ISIC card or through a web application.
+Continuation of development of a smart metal locker module, to make it openable with an ISIC card or through a web application.

 Continuation by (TalTech Computers and Systems project 2024):